-The principal amount is redeemable under the amortisation schedule as per the trust deed, where the first repayment is scheduled on January 2, 2017 and all future repayments semi-annually on June 30 and December 31.
-The latest repayment date is June 30, 2036.
+All bonds bear an interest at the rate of 3.429% payable semi-annually in arrears on the outstanding principal amount from July 20, 2017, on June 30 and December 31.
+The bond is listed on the Frankfurt Stock Exchange.
+The principal amount is redeemable under the amortisation schedule as per the trust deed, where the first repayment was scheduled on January 2, 2018 and all future repayments semi-annually on June 30 and December 31.
+The latest repayment date is December 31, 2036.

-The fair value of corporate bonds are categorized under Level 1 as described in note 2.4.
+The fair value of the corporate bonds are categorized under Level 1 as described in note 2.4.